MinecraftForge/Documentation/docs/items/globallootmodifiers.md

 `#read` takes in the registry name of the JSON, the serialized `JsonObject`, and the array of conditions that, by most implementations, must be true to allow the loot modifier to execute.
 The only data that should be deserialized from the `JsonObject` are the custom properties specified for use by the implemented loot modifier.
 If no custom properties are needed, then no data should be deserialized from the `JsonObject` as the conditions are supplied as a parameter.

 `#write` is responsible for turning the defined loot modifier and writing it to a `JsonObject`.
 This requires that all conditions along with any custom properties must be written.
-For ease of convenience `#makeConditions` can be called to create a new `JsonObject` with the conditions already serialized within.
-Then, any additional properties can be added to this `JsonObject`.
+For ease of convenience, `#makeConditions` can be called to create a new `JsonObject` with the conditions already serialized within.
+Any additional properties to be serialized can then be added to this `JsonObject`.
 This is utilized for [data generation][datagen] of the associated loot modifier.

 ```java
 public ExampleModifierSerializer extends GlobalLootModifierSerializer<ExampleModifier> {